Paying Out of One’s Own Pocket: How the Poor in India Are Facing Hardship to Treat Their Kids

 Frontline workers—ASHA, anganwadi workers and ancillary nurse midwives—need to proactively reach out to households whose children require assistance.
 A robust monitoring system is also required at the block, district, and state levels to track the key performance indicators set for children’s health.

 Increase in coverage of health insurance will definitely reduce OOPE.
 Findings from this study will help policymakers to identify target groups and thereby design effective health financing programmes.
 A comprehensive health coverage called Ayushmaan Bharat, a flagship scheme of the Government of India was launched in 2018.
 In the future, the scheme may expect to cover a larger section of the population and further reduce household out-of-pocket expenditure while availing in-patient care.

 The top five out-of-pocket expenditures include 43% on pharmacies, 28.5% on private general hospitals, 7.42% on government general hospitals, 6.8% on medical and diagnostics and 6.26% on providers of patient transportation and emergency rescue (Source: NSSO and NFHS data).
 Based on the above, existing pricing mechanisms of essential medicines should be revised and made more cost-effective.
 To support the government’s goal of Universal Health Coverage by 2030, geographic imbalances as well as expanded health financing options should be explored such as government payments, incentives, and/or health insurance.
 Finally, the results suggest that improving physical access and quality of care (particularly availability of drugs) in public facilities would likely reduce the incidence of hardship financing, especially among the poorest.

-Ranganadham Srinadh is Research Assistant, Health Division, NITI Aayog, New Delhi.
-Jeetendra Yadav is Technical Officer (B), National Institute of Medical Statistics (NIMS), ICMR, New Delhi.
+*Ranganadham Srinadh is Research Assistant, NITI Aayog, and Jeetendra Yadav is Technical Officer (B), National Institute of Medical Statistics (NIMS), ICMR.
 Views expressed are personal.